mwerezak/sphinx-lang/README.md

 The Sphinx language uses a simple Mark-Trace GC inspired by `rust-gc`.
 The *runtime* itself does not use any GC.
 Since we are only GC'ing script data, a lot of the challenges that would be involved in writing a GC for general Rust code are avoided (that for example, `rust-gc` has to deal with).
 In the future I would like to support incremental GC and *maybe* generational GC as well, but the current implementation is simple and works pretty well.

+The GC also supports allocating dynamically sized types without double-indirection (i.e. the `Gc<T>` smart pointer used for GCed data points directly to the DST, not a Box).
+I am hoping to implement storing pointer metadata in the GC allocation header so that a `Gc<T>` for an unsized `T` is also a thin pointer.

+The GC also now supports weak references!

 # Safe Rust FFI

 Because Sphinx is (mostly) implemented in Safe Rust, it should be possible to provide a completely safe FFI with Rust code.
 This would allow a host Rust application to gain the capabilities of an embedded dynamic scripting language.